dimentyy/Beats/README.md

 # About Beats
-Bootable floppy image with boot manager and FAT reader / writer.
+Bootable floppy image with boot manager and FAT reader.

 > Entirely written in assembly without C (and always will be).
+> Only 8086 instruction, so no 64 or 32 bit calculations.

-> Sorry, no Windows builder for now
+###### Sorry, no Windows builder for now

 # Preview
 ###### UTM VM Look